 The name Whole Gathering as used here is intended to be inspirational.
 The two words come from two scriptures:

 Whole is found in 1 Corinthians 14'23: "... if the whole Ekklesia of Christ comes together in one place".

 Gathering is found in 2 Thessalonians 2'1: "Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him".

-Kingdom Whole Gatherings take place on the Lord's Day which is the First Day of the Week the day of the week when Jesus rose from the dead.
+Kingdom Whole Gatherings take place on the Lord's Day, the First Day of the Week.

-The Lord's Day Gathering is for honouring the Father and celebrating Christ and all that they are to the Children of God - and a day for the ministry of the Holy Spirit.
+It's for honouring the Father and celebrating Christ, and His resurrection, and all that they are to the Children of God - and for the ministry of the Holy Spirit.